fzhweather/fuzhenghang.github.io/_pages/about.md

   - /about.html
 ---

-I am a second year Ph.D. student in the [Department of Atmospheric and Oceanic Sciences](https://atmsci.fudan.edu.cn) at Fudan University, co-advised by [Prof. Wen Zhou](https://atmsci.fudan.edu.cn/97/c3/c14809a432067/page.htm) and [Prof. Shang-Ping Xie](http://sxie.ucsd.edu) (Scripps).
+I am a second year Ph.D. student in the Department of Atmospheric and Oceanic Sciences at Fudan University, co-advised by [Prof. Wen Zhou](http://www.wenzhou-clim.com/en/) and [Prof. Shang-Ping Xie](http://sxie.ucsd.edu) (Scripps).

 Before embarking on my Ph.D. journey, I earned a B.S. in Atmospheric Sciences from Fudan University in June 2023.
 In my sophomore year, I conducted my first research project on air quality under the supervision of Prof. Xingnan Ye from the Department of Environmental Science and Engineering, Fudan University.
 After one year of training, I joined Prof. Ruifen Zhan’s team to investigate multiple tropical cyclone events (MTCEs), supported by Fudan’s Undergraduate Research Opportunities Program (FDUROP).

 My current research focuses on the dynamics of extreme climate/weather events, including heatwaves, floods, and tropical cyclones.

-You can find my CV here: [Zheng-Hang's Curriculum Vitae](../files/Curriculum_Vitae_2502.pdf) (updated February 2025)
+You can find my CV here: [Zheng-Hang's Curriculum Vitae](../files/CV_2505.pdf) (updated May 2025)

 Education
 ---